sijanonly/pandas-and-scikit-handson/pandas-handson/news sentiment analysis/sentiment_analysis.md

 Sentiment analysis has been using as a tool to cassify response from your user/customer as 'positive' or 'negative' or even 'neutral'.
+It combines two different disciplines : Natural Language Processing and Text Analysis to extract information from text data.
+In sentiment analysis, algorithm will learn from labelled example data and predict the label of new /unseen data points.
+This approach is called supervised learning, as we will train our model with corpus of labelled news.

+### Why sentiment analysis?

+People have different ways to express their attitudes or opinions / reviews towards your product /event / movie or even for people.
+These user reviews have potential to build brand authenticity between customers and even to establish trust in product.Most of the companies are trying to evaluate the brand value of a product based on customer reviews.
+In this process, company can extract customer behaviors like : which products are popular among users, what percentage of your customer dislike your brand, how many users have postive sentiment on their competitors product?
+These questions ultimately help companies to focus on different aspects of product like : product revamp , new marketing strategy and even for social media outreach plan.

 Before use of sentiment analysis algorithms, people were trying to evaluate those user response based on simple practices like : extracting keywords from the content and restricting their findings only on 'what people are talking about?'.
 This will never helps you out to answer few important questions 'What people are feeling and thinking about your product?'.
 That means only the explicit statements/reviews or opinions will have measurable output with your old approach.
 What would you do with large number of implicit comments?

 Even though, it is extremely arduous to determine the actual tone from given text, we can try to develop a more accurate version of our older one.

+### What tools we are using?

+ - Language : python
+ - Scraping library : BeautifulSoup
+ - Machine learning library : scikit-learn
+ - Data wrangling : Pandas and Numpy
+ - Plotting : matplotlib

-In the following blog, I am going to help you to understand the basic norms natural language processing in order solve the problem of sentiment analysis.
+In the following blog, I am going to help you to understand the basic norms of natural language processing in order solve the problem of sentiment analysis.
 I have divided the whole content into following sub-topics:
 		1. Problem Statement
 		2. Problem Analysis
-		2. Data Collection
+		3. Data Collection
-		3. Model Development
+		4. Model Development
-		4. Analysis
+		5. Analysis

 ####  Problem Statement:

 Though there are lots of challenges out there that can be solved using data science, I come up with a very basic problem.
 Why I am choosing this -- simply because I do not want to waste my energy just by thinking about big problems and also not to waste your energy to read it and forget in couple of hours :).

-PROBLEM: We have to classify the sentiment of news titles (Whether positive or negative.)
+PROBLEM: We will classify the sentiment of news titles (Whether positive or negative or neutral.)

 #### Problem Analysis:

-For this part, you should be able to answer following questions:
+For this part, we will answer following questions:
 	   1. What will be the input for your program?
 	   2. What output you are expecting ?
           Whether it is continous value (something like given by regression model?) or   it is a label value (like spam or ham?)